Funhouse (2019 film): Reception

 Critical reception for Funhouse has been negative.
-The movie holds a rating of 0% on Rotten Tomatoes, based on 15 reviews.
+The movie holds a rating of 0% on Rotten Tomatoes, based on 16 reviews.
 Common criticisms for the film centered upon the characters and the script.

-Simon Abrams of RogerEbert.com gave the film a score of 0/4 stars, criticizing the characters as "meat puppet protagonists, none of whom are more sympathetic than their inhospitable circumstances", while also stating "What’s the point in watching a feel-bad movie about simulated violence when the gore and gamesmanship are as perfunctory and vapid as Nero’s lazy button-pushing speeches?".
+Simon Abrams of RogerEbert.com gave the film a thumbs down, criticizing the characters as "meat puppet protagonists, none of whom are more sympathetic than their inhospitable circumstances", while also stating "What’s the point in watching a feel-bad movie about simulated violence when the gore and gamesmanship are as perfunctory and vapid as Nero’s lazy button-pushing speeches?".
 Chuck Bowen of Slant Magazine criticized Lee for not taking enough chances with the script, writing that "If Lee had the daring to consciously dehumanize his sacrificial lambs, or to allow them to more consistently dehumanize themselves for the sake of life-saving votes, Funhouse may have had enough sick punch to transcend its general obviousness.
 Lee broaches this idea but doesn’t commit to it."